Community Advisory Council

 Natasha has experience making an impact in the community through participation in several organizations that helps to build community and influence change and sustainable impacts such as The Pan African Cultural Foundation, The National Forum for Black Public Administrators (NFPBA), Urban League of Portland Young Professionals (ULPDXYP), and Women of Color Empowerment Series (WOCES).

-Mrs. Davy has a Master’s degree in Public Health (MPH) from the University of South Florida, and has worked for the Health Department for the last 5 years.
+Mrs. Davy has a Master’s degree in Public Health (MPH) from the University of South Florida and has worked for the Health Department for the last 5 years.
 Natasha and her husband live in Beaverton and enjoy spending time with family, hiking and exploring new restaurants.

 Candice Jimenez